openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 If the operator '``?.``' (see :ref:`Chaining Operator`) is present in an indexing expression, then:

--  The type of the object reference expression must be a nullish type based on array type or ``Record`` type.
+-  Type of the object reference expression must be a nullish type based on array type or ``Record`` type.
 Otherwise, a :index:`compile-time error` occurs.
 -  Object reference expression must be checked to evaluate to nullish